LewisErick/brewery-sales-prediction/README.md

 - 31.09 MSE
 - 81.72% R2 Score on Holdout Set
 - Successful predictions exported as CSV
+- UI that displays and filters predictions for visualization

 ## What we learned
 - Technologies used